 3. Group Discussion/ Written test

-• What to expect: A group task like debate to analyse your teamwork and critical thinking.
+• What to expect: A group task, like a debate, to analyse your teamwork and critical thinking.

 • How to prepare: